kseptuple/smb2j-mmc1/README.md

 **Super Mario Bros Lost Levels W8 Go Ahead.ips** will bring you to level A-1 after 8-4, if not every world is beaten.

+Patched rom should be **an NES file** instead of an FDS file.

+Original fds rom infomation:

 File SHA-1: 3B8C8998B4887D6DD676965943D69A320738AB9C

 File CRC32: 077B1892